 Luke 10:1 After this the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go. …9 Heal the sick who are there and tell them, ‘The kingdom of God has come near to you.’

 A study of the miracles performed by the disciples in Acts shows that overwhelmingly they continued to use the supernatural “power and authority to drive out all demons and to cure diseases” which the Lord had given them in the gospels even before the Holy Spirit came at Pentecost.
-In Acts therefore the early disciples were not using the “gift of healing” or the “gift of miracles” to minister to the sick, but rather the supernatural power and authority Jesus gave to every disciple He sent to proclaim the kingdom of God.
+In Acts therefore the early disciples were not using the “gift of healing” or the “gift of miracles” to minister to the sick, but rather the supernatural power and authority Jesus gave to every disciple He sent to proclaim the kingdom of God to those who never heard about Jesus as the Coming Messiah.

 Supernatural “power and authority to drive out all demons and to cure diseases” are still available to missionaries today who are sent to proclaim the kingdom of God to those who never heard.
 They are separate and distinct from the gifts of the Holy Spirit—which according to cessationism are said to have already ceased in the Church.